Niki (singer): Career

 In April 2023, Niki appeared on the cover of Vogue Singapores "Pop" issue.
 In May 2023, Niki released Niki: Live at The Wiltern, her first live album.
 Alongside the release, she announced expanded tour dates for The Nicole Tour, which included festival performances at Lollapalooza, Outside Lands, 2023 Singapore Grand Prix and headline shows across North America, Southeast Asia, Europe, and Australia.
-On 31 May 2023, Niki made her debut appearance on NPR's Tiny Desk Concerts, performing "Every Summertime" alongside three songs from Nicole.
+On May 31, 2023, Niki made her debut appearance on NPR's Tiny Desk Concerts, performing "Every Summertime" alongside three songs from Nicole.
 NPR writer and editor Stephen Thompson wrote that the set had him "swaying, swooning and swimming in high hopes".

-On 12 January 2024, Niki released the single "24", which she wrote in an attempt to synthesize her early twenties and many humbling things she had learned before turning 25.

-On 3 May 2024, she released "Too Much of a Good Thing", the lead single for her third album Buzz.
+On January 12, 2024, Niki released the single "24", which she wrote in an attempt to synthesize her early twenties and many humbling things she had learned before turning 25.
+On May 3, 2024, she released "Too Much of a Good Thing", the lead single for her third album Buzz.
 This was followed by the announcement of Buzz World Tour (2024–2025).
-Subsequent singles includes "Blue Moon" (released on 21 June 2024) and "Tsunami" (released on 26 July 2024).
-Buzz was released on 9 August 2024.
+Subsequent singles includes "Blue Moon" (released on June 21, 2024) and "Tsunami" (released on July 26, 2024).
+Buzz was released on August 9, 2024.

-Other ventures

-Endorsements

-In October 2020, Niki was named a brand ambassador for the Indonesian e-commerce platform Blibli.